3 Simple Goals of Therapy

 Integral Psychotherapy involves paying attention to several important aspects that inform our unique perspective.
 This allows for the creation of an individualized plan that focuses on specific knowledge and skills to address challenges successfully.
 The goal of Integral Psychotherapy is to help us move beyond the limits of our internal processes, our rules and tools thinking into a truly comprehensive, integrated understanding of mental health and well-being.

 Todd Schmenk is a mental health counselor specializing in the treatment of anxiety-related issues.
 His focus areas include general anxiety, panic attacks, chronic health conditions, couples counseling, and performance anxiety.

-Todd previously worked as an elementary school teacher, health educator, business wellness executive, a behavioral therapist, and most recently, as a counselor at his private practice, AQAL Therapies.
-For fun he can be found swing dancing, in his gardens, out on his kayak or in his woodshop.
+Todd previously worked as an elementary school teacher, health educator, business wellness executive, a behavioral therapist, and since 2015 as a counselor at his private practice, AQAL Therapies.
+For fun, he can be found swing dancing, in his gardens, out on his kayak or in his woodshop.
 You can find his work history here.

 In addition to working directly with patients, I also work as a supervisor with the Mental Health Counseling programs at Rhode Island College and Johnson and Whales.
 I oversee and train these clinicians to utilize several of the approaches I personally use.